djpogo/sveltekit-strapi/README.md

 # sapper (soon SvelteKit) and strapi.io website

-This is the example prohect to this blog post [build a sapper/strapi website](https://raoulkramer.de/build-a-sapper-strapi-website/).
+This is the example project to this blog post [build a sapper/strapi website](https://raoulkramer.de/build-a-sapper-strapi-website/).

 ## issues